 West Virginia Homeschool Resources

 Both new and veteran homeschoolers can benefit from the wealth of West Virginia homeschool resources available.
-West Virginia has an annual homeschool conference, and a statewide organization, WVHEA, specifically designed to support homeschoolers in the state.
+West Virginia has an annual homeschool conference held by the Christian Home Educators of West Virginia, and a statewide organization, the West Virginia Home Educators Association, specifically designed to support homeschoolers in the state.
 Most counties in West Virginia also have at least one local support group for homeschoolers as well.
-We've listed a few of the starting points for finding out more about homeschooling resources in West Virginia:
+We’ve listed a couple starting points for finding out more about homeschooling resources in West Virginia:

 Choosing Homeschool Curriculum